ppalms/ppalms.github.io/about.md

 layout: page
 title: Hello
 ---
 My name is Patrick and I'm a full-stack developer living in Tulsa, Oklahoma.
-I've been building enterprise software for about 9 years using Microsoft technologies.
+I've been building enterprise software for 10 years, mostly using Microsoft technologies.

-At work, I've mostly used C# with ASP.NET, WinForms, and MS SQL Server.
+I'm proficient in C# and have experience in ASP.NET (WebForms and MVC), WinForms, and SQL Server.
 On my side projects, I've enjoyed experimenting with .NET Core and JavaScript libraries like Angular and React.

+I'm also a certified Scrum Master and Professional Scrum Developer, and I enjoy working with people and processes.

-In my spare time, I enjoy failing at gardening and working on my car.
+In my spare time, I like to read, garden, or work on my car.